bushubdegefu/blue-rest/README.md

 - Middleware configurations need to be adjusted as per your application's needs.
 Currently, the middleware validates everything.

 ## Coming Soon

-- Testing templates for better boilerplate code coverage.
+- Support for MongoDB.
+- Better support for tests and tests for relationships.

 ## Echo Boilerplate Generation